-Established in 1935, it has 118 municipalities enclosed between the provinces of Turin, Cuneo, Alessandria and Savona.
+Provincia di Asti, established in 1935, has 118 municipalities enclosed between the provinces of Turin, Cuneo, Alessandria and Savona.

 To be seen.

-On the site now occupied by the palace of the Provincia di Asti, the Prefecture and the former Department of Finance (formerly Casa del Fascio), once stood the Alla.
+On the site now occupied by the building of the Provincia di Asti, the Prefecture and the former Department of Finance (formerly Casa del Fascio) once stood the forum, called the Alla.

 Information synthesis and/or re-elaboration was taken from the website of the Provincia di Asti